 Korean Eating And Drinking Etiquette

 Food and drink is a huge part of Korean social interaction.
 Korean hosts will be excited to introduce their food and culture to a foreign guest.
-You will be encouraged to try multiple dishes and you should accept each suggestion and offering eagerly.
+You will be encouraged to try multiple dishes and you should accept each suggestion and offer eagerly.
 Picky eaters are not common in Korea and refusing to try something because it is new could be seen as a slight against the person offering it.
 Koreans are extremely proud of their cuisine and will be very interested in how a westerner reacts.

 Food and drink will be offered and served, no one should pour their own drink.
 Ensuring that older individuals are served first, a drink will then be poured to those who are younger.
 It is expected that all guests should keep the pace set by the eldest or most senior attendee.
 If possible, everyone should remain at the table until the most senior individual indicates that the evening is over.